TheM365Admin/M365-Administration/README.md

   - **Security and Compliance**: Scripts for implementing and managing security and compliance policies.
   - **SharePoint**: PowerShell tools for SharePoint Online site administration.
   - **OneDrive**: Scripts for managing OneDrive for Business settings.
+  - **PowerShell Setup**: Scripts for the initial setup of PowerShell for M365 Administration.

 -**Graph Scripts**
   - **Exchange**: PowerShell scripts for managing Exchange Online settings and configurations.